andre3k1/miamibeach100.com/wp-content/plugins/better-wp-security/readme.txt

 5. Easy-to-navigate Security dashboard

 == Changelog ==

+= 4.5.2 =
+* New Pro Feature: wp-cli integration
+* New Feature: Temporarily whitelist your IP address via iThemes Sync
+* New Feature: Override proxy IP detection
+* New feature: Hide admin bar (if desired)
+* New Feature: Perform file scan via iThemes Sync
+* New Feature: Perform malware scan via iThemes Sync
+* Enhancement: Added filter to allow for custom log pages
+* Enhancement: Added debug constant to help troubleshoot multiple emails
+* Enhancement: Added constant to force digest emails via wp-cron instead of custom timing
+* Fixed: Various missing variable fixes were added
+* Fixed: MySQL errors on MySQL 5.6 during activation were fixed.
+* Fixed: HTML emails now contain HTML tag
+* Fixed: Lockout count in emails should now be more accurate
+* Fixed: Make sure to esc urls on SSL redirects (unreported minor security fix)
+* Fixed: Added filters to SSL to try to catch more assets
+* Fixed: Suspicious query strings feature should no longer conflict with many plugins
+* Fixed: File change detection should no longer throw an error if opendir failed

+= 4.4.23 =
+* Fixed: App passwords in two-factor authentication will now correctly authenticate themselves.

+= 4.4.22 =
+* New Pro Feature: Temporary privilege escalation

+= 4.4.21 =
+* Enhancement: More time/date information is now shown in the logs for file change scanning
+* Fixed: Filechange will no longer show false positives with every change in DST (although this will cause run round of such notifications on update).
+* Fixed: Link to malware scanning logs will work.

+= 4.4.20 =
+* New Pro Feature: File change scanning will now compare WordPress core files to the WordPress.org repository.
+* Fixed: Make sure php_gid is always defined to prevent error message if the function is not usable.
+* Fixed: Link to BackupBuddy in admin bar will now work correctly.

 = 4.4.18 =
 * New Pro Feature: Dashboard widget.
 Get important information and handle user blocking right from the WordPress Dashboard.